-Knowledge Source An authority defined for decisions or business knowledgemodels, e.g. domain experts responsible for defining or models, e.g. domain experts responsible for defining or maintaining them, or source documents from which business knowledge models are derived, or sets of test cases with which the decisions must be consistent.
+Knowledge Source An authority defined for decisions or business knowledge models, e.g. domain experts responsible for defining or maintaining them, or source documents from which business knowledge models are derived, or sets of test cases with which the decisions must be consistent.